Eschill2u/Eschill2u.github.io/index.md

 R scripts to
 - compile and tidy 3 years of distance sampling data

-Reusable R code to
+Reusable R functions to
 - export an eBird checklist with ptarmigan and incidental bird observation data
 - calculate bird perpendicular distances and estimated observer path lengths from bearing, observer waypoint, and rangefinder data
-- for any given year, given a set of covariates, generate all possible models (to be replaced by *a priori* model list), fit detection functions, calculate bird densities, and generate an AIC table
+- for any given year, given a set of covariates, generate all possible models (to be replaced by *a priori* model list), fit detection functions, calculate bird densities, and generate an AIC table with weights
 - *COMING SOON* generate a fully automated, preservation-ready refuge report for any given year

 ## Other Languages (Python, Bash)

 #### DFP Bioinformatics Project: Black Carp Genome Assembly Pipeline
-2 Bash scripts and 1 Python script to
+Resuable 3-script (2 Bash (1 SLURM job script, 1 shell script), 1 Python) pipeline to
+- convert raw PacBio sequencing reads to HiFi reads using circular consensus sequencing
+- generate a quality report for the HiFi reads
-- something and compare three genome assemblers
+- run three genome assemblers
+- calculate and generate a table comparing various assembly metrics for all three assemblies in order to assess the success of each assembler with regard to contiguity, correctness, completeness, and computation

 #### *IN PROGRESS* Streamlining Document Selection for Preservation
-Python script to
+Reusable Python script to
 - streamline the initial process for preserving large (>100,000) batches of historic digital files by automating parsing through file directories, eliminating empty folders, and selecting and organizing the files by file types identified as appropriate for repository preservation